-Dental health is very important to our companion animal.
-Many animals can suffer complications from tartar and gingivitis and this condition can progress to periodontal disease.
-Periodontal disease and oral bacteria can easily affect other organ systems including the heart, liver, kidneys, lungs, and brain If your pet should develop any dental problems, Mission Valley Veterinary Clinic is fully equipped to perform dental prophylaxis, digital dental radiography, and tooth extractions.
+Dental health is very important to our companion animals.
+Many animals can suffer complications from tartar and gingivitis, and this condition can progress to periodontal disease.
+Periodontal disease and oral bacteria can easily affect other organ systems, including the heart, liver, kidneys, lungs, and brain.
+If your pet should develop any dental problems, Mission Valley Veterinary Clinic is fully equipped to perform dental prophylaxis, digital dental radiography, and tooth extractions.

 Signs of oral and dental diseases in dogs and cats: